 Prevent T2 is a CDC-recognized diabetes prevention program based upon proven strategies to achieve and maintain a healthy weight.
 The format of the class allows you to interact with your instructor and classmates.
 You’ll be able to work through challenges together as a group and celebrate each other’s successes.

-Ask your healthcare provider if Thrive is right for you.
+Ask your healthcare provider if these programs are right for you.

 What is Prediabetes?